 Reelfoot is a very good bass lake.
 It's especially productive for topwater fishing, since most of the lake is less than 5 feet deep.
 But the favorite quarry for most anglers is the panfish in its various configurations.
 These include bluegills, yellow bass, pumpkinseeds, redbreasts, shellcrackers (redears) and crappies.

 Bluegills are the most popular of all.
 When they move onto spawning beds, catches of 50 to 150 per day for a boat are not uncommon.
 Worms and crickets work well, as they do everywhere for 'gills.
-But a 1/32-1/64 ounce soft plastic tailed grub cast on 4-6 pound line and slowly retrieved through bedding areas along the edges of lily pads is also a deadly technique.
+But a 1/32-1/64 ounce soft plastic tailed grub cast on 4-6 pound test fish line and slowly retrieved through bedding areas along the edges of lily pads is also a deadly technique.

 This is the tactic my partners used on a recent trip I made to Reelfoot.
 While I joined them with that technique for a while, I soon switched to my favorite angling method of all-fly fishing.
 Casting black or green sponge rubber spiders and working them back with slow twitches yielded action just as fast as the grubs.
 Sometimes the spider worked well right on the surface.
 Other times I would add a small split shot a foot or two up the leader to drag it down just a foot or two.

 Another favorite method for catching crappies and bluegills on Reelfoot is dapping along the base of cypress and tupelo trees with a cane pole and jig.
 Simply lower the offering next to the trunk and hold it there.
 Your hand will tremble enough to give it action like a fish was rotating its pectoral fins.
 If no strike comes, slowly swim it to the other side of the tree trunk.